 In preparation for the Qualifying Exam, the student should have completed at least 12 of the 90 required course credit hours.
 The student should choose a committee chair and then consult with that chair to select other dissertation committee members.
-Please see the Advisor and Advisory Committee section on p.
-14-15 for more information on selecting committee chairs and members.
+Please see the Advisor and Advisory Committee section on pp. 14-15 for more information on selecting committee chairs and members.
 It is also wise to solicit advice from one's cohort and others in the PGG program.
 The student must then prepare a Plan of Study, a draft research prospectus and a reading list (see below).
 Classes and course credit hours that may help with preparation for the exam include the Pedagogy and Learning course (SPIA 6006) and a methods course (e.g. GIA 5115 for GG-track students).

 Make sure to bring the Plan of Study and Signature Page (shown on pp. 19 and 20) and the Qualifying Exam signature form with you to your exam.
+Submit the plan and signed forms to Kelly Crist when completed.